DrugBud-Suite/CADD_Vault_v2/README.md

 ## Want your tool or website added?

-You can suggest new package directly via the webapp.
+You can suggest new packages directly via the webapp.
 Please make sure to fill all fields correctly.
-Your suggestions will be review by admin.
+Your suggestions will be reviewed by an admin.
+You can also open an issue on GitHub.

 ## License